subtlepseudonym/healthcheck/README.md

 # Healthcheck

 This project is intended as a lightweight binary that can be included in a docker image for health checks.
+It totals around 279Kb with glibc and 379Kb when statically linked.

 It expects two arguments, a host address and an HTTP endpoint.
 ```bash